Sealaska Heritage Institute Celebration

 Throughout this semester, fourth-grade students across DC Public Schools are challenged to identify issues affecting their neighborhoods, apply STEAM concepts in developing creative solutions, and build upon their personal experiences within their communities.
 The project culminates in the first-ever DC STEAM Expo, a poster-based science fair organized by the National Children’s Museum and hosted in the National Museum of American History’s Coulter Plaza.

-Categories: Demonstration.
+Categories: Kids & Families.
+Demonstrations.
 Cost: Free.
 Accessibility: Wheelchair accessible.
 Venue: American History Museum.
 Event Location: Washington, D.C.

 Saturday, June 6, 2026.